Scene setup for art direction

 ShowcaseCharas

-for an Ikea-style overview of every game propsShowcaseMats
+for an Ikea-style overview of all game propsShowcaseMats

-for a grid-view of every material in different light conditionsShowcaseUI
+for a grid-view of all materials in different light conditionsShowcaseUI

-for a scene where I can play with every UI element
+for a scene where I can play with all UI element

 , or when the team asks you a specific question like how many props use complex collisions instead of simple and why?